 He shares his experience of the course and what it means to him.

 Our recruitment team will assess your application and eligibility and arrange a telephone interview, if successful you will be invited for a face-to-face interview.

 If successful at interview you will be invited to commence our 4-day intensive training program where we will teach you the essential skills required to work in the disability sector.

 On completion of training you will have the opportunity to gain casual employment with ONCALL and commence work.
-You will be mentored through the program with a dedicated ONCALL consultant.
+You will have support through the program from the ONCALL Team.